 The Council's Band D Council Tax rate is calculated by dividing the Council's Council Tax Requirement (CTR) by the total taxbase figures.
 Each of the borough and district councils uses a Collection Fund to manage the collection of Council Tax and to make an adjustment to reflect the actual collection rate of Council Tax in the previous year.
 Following the introduction of the Business Rates Retention Scheme in April 2013, the borough and district councils are required to take account of both Council Tax and Business Rates collected in determining their surpluses or deficits.
-Whilst Council Tax taxbase positions have been received from all billing authorities these have yet to be confirmed.
-The billing authorities have until 31 January, the statutory deadline, to confirm their taxbase positions.
+The billing authorities have until 31 January, the statutory deadline, to confirm their taxbase positions, although these are not expected to change.

-The total Council Tax taxbase figure for 2021-22 is provisionally forecast at 252,532.34, based on the number of equivalent Band D properties, a 0.41% increase on the previous year.
+The total Council Tax taxbase figure for 2021-22 is 252,407.08, based on the number of equivalent Band D properties, a 0.36% increase on the previous year.
 Individual authority information is shown at Appendix Three.

-The additional Council Tax due as a result of the increase in taxbase is £1.398m.
+The additional Council Tax due as a result of the increase in taxbase is £1.229m.
 This is calculated by multiplying the increase in the number of properties by the Council's Equivalent Band D Council Tax rate in 2020-21.
 Previous years have seen increases in the taxbase of 1.71%, 1.17% and 1.47%.
 The taxbase increase for 2021-22 is less than in recent years because of the impact of the Covid-19 pandemic, namely an increase in the number of residents claiming Council Tax benefits.
 However, support will be received from the Council Tax Support Scheme grant for 2021-22, referred to above.
 Essentially this is un-ringfenced compensation for a depleted Council Tax taxbase and to keep Council Tax bills low for those who have been hardest hit by the C-19 pandemic.
 The Five Year Financial Plan (FYFP) assumes a gradual recovery in taxbase increases, phasing out the Council Tax Support Scheme assistance, with a forecast 1.00% increase in 2022-23 and then annual increases of 1.50% thereafter.